peng-217/tp/docs/UserGuide.md

 Successfully changed number of narrative lines to print each time to 10
 ```

-### Taking notes: `/note`
+### Using note functions: `/note`
-Allows user to take note with title and content whenever they want.
+Creates, opens or deletes a note.

 Format: `/note [INDEX]`

-Example of usage:
+Examples of usage:

 * To create a note, enter `/note` followed by `1`